5 min read

 At any age, mindful practice and fun mindfulness activities for kids can help students:

-- Lower their stress levels and help them handle stressful situations better
+Lower their stress levels and help them handle stressful situations better

 Be more accepting

-- Reduce the intensity of strong, difficult emotions
+Reduce the intensity of strong, complex emotions

-- Improve cognitive outcomes
+Improve cognitive outcomes

-- Improve their social skills
+Improve their social skills

 Need some help to get started?
 Try one of these ideas:

 Reading books on mindfulness can create a situation where you and your child learn together.
 Including guided imagery can also be highly beneficial.

 Try any number of games that focus on mindfulness for kids.
 Introduce mindful breathing or other breathing exercises.
 For example, try breathing like Darth Vader.
 To work on mindful concentration, play Jenga.
 Try improving focus with a game like “Simon Says,” or simply see who can be quietest for the longest when eating dinner.